qdrvm/kagome/docs/source/tutorials/first_kagome_chain.md

 | `--single-finalizing-node`   | need to be set if this is the only finalizing node              |
 | `--already-synchronized`   | need to be set if need to be considered synchronized              |

-More flags info available by running `kagome_validating --help`.
+More flags info available by running `kagome --help`.

 You should see the log messages notifying about produced and finalized the blocks.